HalPro85/Halley_Profita/README.md

 ## Presentations
-* {“The Social Acceptability of Wearable Technology: A Case Study of Interacting with an On-body E-Textile Interface in Public.”
+* “The Social Acceptability of Wearable Technology: A Case Study of Interacting with an On-body E-Textile Interface in Public.”
 Fall 2013 Graduate STEMinar Series, University of Colorado at Boulder, Boulder, CO, Sep.
-2013.}
+2013.
-* {“The Social Acceptability of Wearable Technology: A Case Study of Interacting with an E-Textile Interface in Public.”
+* “The Social Acceptability of Wearable Technology: A Case Study of Interacting with an E-Textile Interface in Public.”
 Fall 2013 CS Graduate Research Colloquium, University of Colorado at Boulder, Boulder, CO, Sep.
-2013.}
+2013.
-* {“Building Personas: Interactive Installations for Health and Wellness in the Workplace.”
+* “Building Personas: Interactive Installations for Health and Wellness in the Workplace.”
 2013 MSR Talk Series, Microsoft Research, Redmond, WA, Aug.
-2013.}
+2013.
-* {“Wear Your Technology: From Electronic Textiles to Sensory Substitution.”
+* “Wear Your Technology: From Electronic Textiles to Sensory Substitution.”
 2013 Summer Academy for Advancing Deaf & Hard of Hearing in Computing, University of Washington, Seattle, WA, Jul.
-2013.} [pptx](files/presentation-file.pptx)
+2013. [pptx](files/presentation-file.pptx)
-* {“Computer Science Graduate Research Panel.”
+* “Computer Science Graduate Research Panel.”
 2012 CSCI Freshman Seminar, University of Colorado at Boulder, Boulder, CO, Dec.
-2012.} [pptx](files/presentation-file.pptx)
+2012. [pptx](files/presentation-file.pptx)
-* {“BitWear: Small.
+* “BitWear: Small.
 Wireless.
 Interactive.”
 Nokia Research Center, Sunnyvale, CA, Aug.
-2012.} [pptx](files/presentation-file.pptx)
+2012. [pptx](files/presentation-file.pptx)

 ## Awards
 * PEO Scholarship Finalist - 2015 (TBD)